w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-monitor-your-node.md

 ![5-import-dashboard-2](../assets/guides/how-to-monitor/5-import-dashboard-2.png)

 In the meantime, start your Polkadot node by running `./polkadot`.
-If everything is done correctly, you should be able to monitor your node's performance such as the current block height, CPU, memory usage, etc. on the Grafana dashboard.
+If everything is done correctly, you should be able to monitor your node's performance such as the current block height, network traffic, running tasks, etc. on the Grafana dashboard.

 ![6-dashboard-metric](../assets/guides/how-to-monitor/6-dashboard-metric.png)